tomasen/zero-downtime-daemon/README.md

-#`gozd`, is a configurable zero downtime daemon(TCP/HTTP/FCGI) framework write in golang.
+#`gozd`, a configurable zero downtime daemon(TCP/HTTP/FCGI) framework write in golang.

 All it takes is integrating just one simple call to gozd.Daemonize().
 Then you will get:

 1. upgrade binary/service with absolutely zero downtime. high availability!
 2. listen to multiple port and/or socket in same program